 Promoting a global exchange on ethical AI

-Technology, such as artificial intelligence, does not stop at national borders.
-AI systems developed in countries such as the USA and China, for example, are used all over the world.
-The UNESCO Recommendation establishes fundamental global ethical standards for AI, which countries agree to uphold.
+Technologies such as artificial intelligence do not stop at national borders.
+AI systems developed in countries such as the USA and China, for instance, are used worldwide.
+The UNESCO Recommendation establishes fundamental global ethical standards for AI that countries agree to uphold.
 However, poorer states and countries with weak governance structures often lack the means to ensure compliance with these standards.
 The German Commission for UNESCO is therefore also committed to achieving greater global fairness in AI.
-In addition to raising awareness among German stakeholders for issues of global justice in the development and use of AI, the focus is on exchanging with other National Commissions for UNESCO on issues of AI ethics.
+In addition to elevating the consciousness of German stakeholders with regard to matters of global justice in the development and utilisation of AI, the emphasis is placed on the exchange of perspectives with other National Commissions for UNESCO on the subject of AI ethics.

 Back to overview Ethics of Emerging Technologies